graphql/graphql-spec/rfcs/Subscriptions.md

   * **Data-transform pipelines**- for cases where data payloads differ between subscribers, there is a class of systems that use dynamically configurable data streams.
 These systems require a more sophisticated event layer capable of dynamically specifying per-subscriber data-transform logic.
 This way, the output payload from the event layer is already subscriber-specific.
 The drawback of these systems is high complexity and distributed business logic.
 Our proposal (GraphQL Subscriptions) builds on this type of solution.

- * **Live Queries**- the client issues a standard query to the server but annotates all or part of the query to be “live”.
-Whenever the answer to the query changes, the server pushes the new data to the client via a persistent, bi-directional transport.
+ * **Live Queries**- the client issues a standard query.
+Whenever the answer to the query changes, the server pushes the new data to the client.
 The key difference between Live Queries and Event-based Subscriptions is that Live Queries do not depend on the notion of events.
 The data itself is live and includes mechanisms to communicate changes.
-Note that many subscription use cases can be transformed into live queries and vice versa.
+Note that many event-based use cases can be modeled as live queries and vice versa.
 Live Queries require reactive data layers, polling, or a combination of the two [5].

 In the case of subscriptions and live queries, the addition of server-side state means production-grade systems will need to consider scalability, high-availability, throttling, buffering, and event/delivery rate mismatches in their designs.